Back to blog

 4. Prove Account, Entitlement, DRM, And Commerce Flows

-Smart TV account flows often involve device-code activation, QR sign-in, web handoff, subscription state, regional rights, household profiles, parental controls, and content entitlements.
+Smart TV account flows often involve device-code activation, QR sign-in, on-device authentication, subscription state, regional rights, household profiles, parental controls, ad rules, and content entitlements.
 Test each path as an end-to-end workflow.
 A code may appear on TV, but the backend might not bind it to the right profile.
 A payment may succeed, but the TV app might not refresh access.
 A DRM license may work on one device and fail on another.

-Use the Functional Testing Checklist for Web and Mobile App Launches as a cross-system baseline, then add TV-specific activation, entitlement, and playback checks.
+Use the Functional Testing Checklist For Web And Mobile App Launches as a cross-system baseline, then add TV-specific activation, entitlement, DRM, and playback checks.
 For subscription or ad-supported services, reconcile app state, backend records, payment or ad-platform events, receipts, analytics, and support visibility.

 • Test fresh sign-up, returning sign-in, device-code activation, QR activation, expired code, wrong account, logout, and profile switching.